Who Can File a Mesothelioma Lawsuit?

 3. Asbestos Companies Respond

 The defendants (asbestos companies) will be notified once the court processes the lawsuit.
-Defendants generally have 30 days or less to file their response to a mesothelioma lawsuit.
+Defendants generally have 30 days or less to respond to a mesothelioma lawsuit.

 Once the defense responds to your mesothelioma lawsuit, the discovery phase begins.
 Lawyers from both sides will request and gather information and evidence related to your case.